 To ensure you know how to properly socialize your puppy, find a trainer who has experience teaching puppies, has a good group class or private options and has a good support network to help you all the way through the social maturity of your dog.
 Far too many trainers and training companies seem to assign the most junior trainers to teaching puppy classes.
 In my opinion, this is an area where experience is of the utmost importance.

 Helping a client raise a puppy is all about preventing future behaviour issues, recognizing possible issues early and coaching people appropriately and creatively through this critical period.
 Look for these trainers if you get a puppy – credentialed education listed, current and ongoing continuing education listed, a good number of years of experience in the business and good testimonials and references from other clients.

-A basic leash walking exercise for a puppy.
+A basic leash walking exercise for a puppy (or a small dog).

 The best way to teach leash walking for puppies, is to start without the leash in a safely contained area.
 This “following” exercise has you marking and rewarding your puppy in the position of a loose heel so puppy gets lots of repetition and reinforcement in the position of loose leash walking before the leash becomes part of the picture.

 With your puppy loose in a small, contained area:

 - Begin walking around the area with your puppy;

 - Mark with a verbal “Yes!” as soon as puppy catches up and reaches your side;